Artificial Intelligence BSc (Hons) top-up

 sigma Centre

-Sigma is an award-winning Mathematics Support Centre that provides a wide range of learning resources in both mathematics and statistics.
-Students can make use of drop-in sessions or more extensive one-to-one appointments.
+The sigma Centre provides a wide range of learning resources dedicated to mathematics and statistics.
+Students can make use of drop-in sessions or one-to-one appointments.

 Careers and opportunities